Empress Daoping

-Empress Daoping of the Peiman clan (d.1149) was the wife of the fifth emperor of the Jurchen-led Chinese Jin dynasty, Emperor Xizong.
+Empress Daoping of the Peiman clan (d.1149) was the wife of the third emperor of the Jurchen-led Chinese Jin dynasty, Emperor Xizong.

 Biography

 Lady Peiman was the daughter of Huta of the Peiman clan.
 When her husband became emperor in 1135, she was promoted to imperial consort.
 In 1138, she was made empress, and her father, grandfather, and great-grandfather all received promotions.